Deliver/Improve Your Distance Education Course

 Team up with colleagues to improve your distance education course through a structured, evaluative process of course review and reflection.
 We will set up a framework for peer review of our distance education courses using OSCQR standards and the Teaching Pairs model.
 There are three required Zoom meetings and online time spent reviewing one another's courses.
 The project time commitment is approximately 10-12 hours in total.
 A $400.00 stipend is awarded at the completion of the project.
 This project is a joint effort between Academic Technology, Faculty Professional Development, and LCC faculty.
 Registration is required.
 Limited to 14 participants.

 (Check with ID Services for other course development opportunities.)

 Let's chat about launching or improving your course!

-Interested in talking more about launching your course?
+Need a pep talk before launching your course?
+Have a few last-minute questions?
 Whether it's a brief get-together just to answer questions, a full session on a particular topic or you want to review and refine your course, we're here to help.
-Schedule a 'Before I turn my course on' consultation–one of our team will be happy to meet with you.
+Schedule a consultation–one of our team will be happy to meet with you.